palera1n/palera1n/README.md

 # What does this do?
 It boots the device with AMFI patches, and installs Pogo by Amy to the Tips app.

+**WARNING**: As of now, this is pretty unstable.
+On my A11 device, it has the deep sleep bug while booted with palera1n, and will kernel panic about a minute after being in sleep mode.

 # How to use
 1. Install libimobiledevice
     - It's needed for `ideviceenterrecovery` and `ideviceinfo`